carrizom/darkpooltrading/README.md

 - Removed trades/data points that did not have closing prices available for that day

  - Calculated percent difference between unit price and closing price of each remaining stock To help understand the raw data we created histograms and/or box plots for each individual feature.
 Since our stock prices have a lot of variance in terms of magnitude, the price difference was normalized between -1 and 1.
 Through these graphs we observed that the time a significant amount of block trades occur is around 3pm to 4pm.
 While price difference had the largest grouping of data from 0.00 - 0.50.
+There was a huge range of number of shares sold, but we realized that most of the transactions were concentrated in the 0-500k range.
+Likewise in the unit price, were most of the prices were between $0-$50.
+We think by getting rid of some of these outliers, we might be able to get a way better model in the supervised learning phase.

 <img src="https://github.com/carrizom/darkpooltrading/blob/master/Screen%20Shot%202020-11-04%20at%204.52.44%20PM.png" alt="time" width="450"/><img src="https://github.com/carrizom/darkpooltrading/blob/master/Screen%20Shot%202020-11-04%20at%204.52.34%20PM.png" alt="price diff" width="450"/>

 <img src="https://github.com/carrizom/darkpooltrading/blob/master/Screen%20Shot%202020-11-06%20at%207.35.27%20PM.png" alt="unit price" width="450"/><img src="https://github.com/carrizom/darkpooltrading/blob/master/Screen%20Shot%202020-11-06%20at%207.27.36%20PM.png" alt="size of order" width="450"/>